dustinpfister/blog_posts/_posts/lodash_countby.md

 ## 2 - Some use case examples

 In this section I will now be going over a few quick use case examples, now that I have the basics of the method out of the way.
+This is a section that I might get around to expanding now and then each time I come around to doing a little editing, because once every little detail is covered when it comes to the methods itself this is the only thing left to write about for the most part.

 ### 2.1 - Word counts